-A rigorous approach to assist the financial control of the revenue budget has been in place for 2016/17 given the internal reorganisations within the Council and the level of financial savings needed.
-This has been supported by monthly monitoring to Directorate Management Teams and also to the Executive Management Team and quarterly reporting of the financial position to Cabinet.
-Budget management is now fully embedded within all senior managers' duties in the Council and this has been a very important focus given the changes this year.
-The information available via the Agresso ledger system, has also encouraged budget managers to use this management tool to manage their resources more effectively.
-Additional improvements and use of untapped functionality are planned in the coming year to encourage more self-service for budget managers and improve the quality of the information further.
+A rigorous approach to assist the financial control of the revenue budget has been in place for 2017/18.
+This has been supported by monthly monitoring to Directorate Management Teams (DMT) and quarterly reporting of the financial position to Members.
+Budget management is now fully embedded within all senior managers' duties in the Council.
+The Agresso Financial ledger system has encouraged budget managers to manage their resources more effectively.
+Additional improvements and use of untapped functionality are planned in the coming year to improve the quality of budget manager information.

-With forward planning and the continuous review of our Medium Term Financial Strategy, together with robust financial monitoring, the Council has been able to achieve a small under spend of £0.520 million in 2016/17.
-As can be seen below the Council's directorates continue to deliver their services within their resource allocations without overspending.
-This is an excellent outcome given the financial environment at present, the ongoing restructuring within directorates, the need to continue to maintain quality services for our residents and the level of savings that are needed to be achieved within the next financial year.
-The Council's financial strategy is to generate additional income through various projects including the review of fees and charges, securing external funding in addition to continually improving efficiency and effectiveness to produce savings and reduce costs.
+The Council incurred a negligible overspend of £0.337 million in 2017/18.
+The table below shows the contribution each Directorate has made to the overall position.
+Given the funding pressures facing the Council, this is a relatively small overspend, however it is critical that we continue to monitor our financial performance and maintain quality services for our residents and achieve the level of savings that are needed in the next financial year.
+The Council's financial strategy is to generate additional income, and secure external funding in addition to continually improving efficiency and effectiveness to produce savings and reduce costs.